alttch/bma-info/roboplc/flashing.rst

 .. warning::

     In rarely cases if the program fails to reload itself, it panics immediately.
-As there program file is overridden during the live update, the client must immediately execute either :ref:`rollback
-    <roboplc_rollback>` or :ref:`flash <roboplc_flash>` (`\--force` option is
-    recommended) to restore the previous working version.
+As the program file is overridden during the live update, the client must immediately execute either :ref:`rollback <roboplc_rollback>` or :ref:`flash <roboplc_flash>` (`\--force` option is recommended) to restore the previous working version.

     The client can also try running live update again, which is equal to flashing with the `\--force` and `\--run` options.